 At Go Green Organic Farm, you can see how these deliciously sweet fruits are grown and try some pineapple delicacies (naturally!).
 Plus, there are open spaces, playgrounds and activities aplenty.
-A day out here ticks a lot of boxes — getting back to nature, animals to pet and lots of room for the kids to run around.
+Hong Kong farms tend to be a bit rustic, but a day out here ticks a lot of boxes — getting back to nature, animals to pet and lots of room for the kids to run around.

 As soon as you enter the farm you’ll see a pen with goats and another with rabbits.
 You can buy little cups of animal food for $30 so the kids can get up close (the animals are fed carrot sticks or similar, so please don’t pick weeds or plants to feed them!).

-Seeing alpacas in Hong Kong was certainly a bit of a surprise!
-Go Green is almost as famous for these long-necked fluffy friends as they are for the pineapples.
+Visiting an alpaca farm in Hong Kong was certainly a bit of a surprise!
+Go Green Organic Farm is almost as famous for these long-necked fluffy friends as they are for the pineapples.
 The staff we saw certainly attended to them with care and kids and adults who want to enter the pen to feed them are well supervised.
 Do note that it is an extra cost ($60) to enter the alpaca enclosure.

 In the Kids Zone, you’ll find some small swings, a big (pineapple-shaped) sandpit, an undercover area with a magnetic toy fishing pond as well as lego and sand tables.
 Next to this is a bouncy castle and trampoline.
 Adult supervision is definitely required as there weren’t really any staff monitoring the number of kids getting involved (or at least there weren’t on our visit).
 There are some picnic tables and chairs overlooking the equipment so you can take a break close to the action as needed.

 Over in the grasslands, there’s plenty of room for little ones to stretch their legs as well as more playground equipment.
 It is in the full sunshine so make sure you’ve all got your hats and sunscreen on!